revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 ```

->- In the above code an array list "al1" and "al2" are created and some elements are added to al1, all the elements in al1 are added to al2 using `addAll()`.
+>- In the above code, an array list "al1" and "al2" are created and some elements are added to al1, all the elements in al1 are added to al2 using `addAll()`.
 >-  <code>addAll(collection)</code> adds elements at the end of the list and <code>addAll(int index, collection)</code> adds elements from a specific position.